lm3nitro/Projects/Network Traffic Analysis/RITA/Threat Hunting with RITA.md

 ### User Agent Lookup

-When I looked up the user agent, I was provided with the following information:
+When I looked up the user agent, I was provided with the following information.
+I can see that this user agent is referencing a platform that is not used in the environment, in this case Windows XP.

 ![Pasted image 20240417161921](https://github.com/lm3nitro/Projects/assets/55665256/e640ad7a-a63f-452e-bc0a-6a8ed86aa04e)

-With this information I went to take another look at wireshark and the pcap.
+With this information I went to take another look at the pcap.
 Here I am seeing a reference to the Windows 10 user agent:

 ![Pasted image 20240417162733](https://github.com/lm3nitro/Projects/assets/55665256/e30511fc-6381-4503-bc7a-b722417cbec2)